Spite house: Montlake Spite House, Seattle, WA

+Skinny Building, Pittsburgh, PA

+The Skinny Building is only 5 feet 2 inches (1.57 m) wide, rivaling the Sam Kee Building in Vancouver, which is considered the narrowest commercial building by Guinness World Records.
+Its narrow lot was created in 1903 by a street widening project, and the building itself was constructed in 1926 by Louis Hendel (c.
+1874–1945), partly out of spite for neighboring business owners who complained about him obstructing the sidewalk with his fruit-selling business.
+The building is still standing, and is listed on the National Register of Historic Places as a contributing property in the Fourth Avenue Historic District.

+Kavanagh Building, Buenos Aires

-In 1934, Corina Kavanagh, of Irish descent, commissioned the building of a skyscraper in Buenos Aires, the iconic Kavanagh Building, at the time the highest skyscraper in Latin America.
-Local legend holds that Corina Kavanagh sought to arrange a marriage between one of her daughters and the son of the Anchorena family, one of the wealthiest and traditionalist aristocratic families of the country; the Anchorenas, however, refused.
+In 1934, Corina Kavanagh, of Irish descent, commissioned the building of a skyscraper in Buenos Aires, the Kavanagh Building, at the time the highest skyscraper in Latin America.
+Local legend holds that Kavanagh sought to arrange a marriage between one of her daughters and the son of the Anchorena family, one of the wealthiest and most traditional aristocratic families of the country; the Anchorenas, however, refused.
 Out of revenge, she had her high-rise building built between the Anchorena's palace and the church the family had erected on the opposing side of the adjoining square.

+Virginia City Spite House, Virginia City, NV

-In the 1950s, two Virginia City, Nevada neighbors got into a dispute.
+In the 1950s, two Virginia City, Nevada, neighbors got into a dispute.
 When one of the men built a new house, the other bought the lot next to it and built a house less than 12 in from his neighbor's house in spite to deprive the neighbor of both view and breeze.
 The Virginia City Spite House is still standing and occupied.